Jythen/zoom/readme.txt

 Please cite this paper if you use this algorithm for your research!

 For questions regarding this work, please contact  julien.Audiffren@unifr.ch

+Credits for the C# / Java version of the algorithm go to Jean-Luc Bloechle